 |Company||Average annual minimum coverage premium||Average monthly minimum coverage premium|

-Based on the data above, Geico offers the cheapest car insurance premium in Texas at $407 per year for minimum coverage.
-Although Geico’s coverage is somewhat limited, the company offers a long list of discounts with savings for military personnel, federal employees, good students and many others.
+Based on the rates above, Geico offers the cheapest car insurance in Texas at $420 per year for minimum coverage.
+Although Geico’s coverage is somewhat limited, the company offers a long list of discounts with savings for military personnel, federal employees, good students and many other groups.

 Car insurance discounts for low-income drivers